Optimizing the fractional power in a model with stochastic PDE constraints: Construction of solutions

-In the spirit of the definition \eqref{eq:defLs}, we want to find solutions of the state equation \eqref{eq:stateeq} by approximation with real-valued stochastic processes $ y_{j}(t,s) := \langle y(.,t) , e_j \rangle $, where $e_j(x) \in H_0^1(D)$ is an orthonormal basis of $L^2(D)$ built out of eigenfunctions of $\mathcal{L}$.
+In the spirit of the spectral definition of the fractional Laplacian in \eqref{eq:defLs}, we want to find solutions of the state equation \eqref{eq:stateeq} by approximation with real-valued stochastic processes $ y_{j}(t,s) := \langle y(.,t) , e_j \rangle $, where $e_j(x) \in H_0^1(D)$ is an orthonormal basis of $L^2(D)$ built out of eigenfunctions of $\mathcal{L}$.
 In other words, for fixed $s$ we define the solution of \eqref{eq:stateeq} as the infinite series